robertsweetman/data-strategy-presentation/src/slide_4.md

 # Sustainable Development Analysis

+TODO: Look at the rubric and understand more about what this is asking for.

 ---
 > 4 minutes
 > * Go a step further with your recommendation by considering sustainable development principals that can drive better decision making and business value through data strategy